Overview

 Cluster headache triggers

 There are several cluster headache triggers.
-The most common is drinking alcohol.
+The most common are drinking alcohol and smoking.
 Other triggers might include weather changes and certain medicines.

 Risk factors